How to open a Minox camera

 Dismantling

-This means that the shutter blades are released from the locking pins and can move freely with the lower part in the blade guide.
-If the shutter is cocked, pulling the lower part would put unnecessary strain on the blade tension springs. - Open the film compartment
+This releases the shutter blades from the locking pins so they can move freely with the lower part in the blade guide.
+If the shutter is cocked, pulling the lower part would put unnecessary strain on the blade tension springs.

-- Turn the starhead screw until it protrudes at least 2 turns.
-A special key is recommended for this purpose.
-It can be made from a scalpel by contour grinding.
+• Turn the starhead screw until it protrudes at least 3 turns.
+I recommend a special key for this purpose.
+You can make it from a scalpel by contour grinding.
 The screw has 3 slots so that you can reach the next slot after turning it 60°.
 Use the key to turn the screw until you reach the next slot and so on.

-- Turn the camera over and carefully pull off the lower part until the slot between the lower part and the control panel is approx. 3 to 4 mm large.
+• Turn the camera over and carefully pull off the lower part until the slot between the lower part and the control panel is approximately.
+3 to 4 mm large.

-- Insert a thin screwdriver along the spring hooking arm as far as possible towards the lower end of the housing.
-Then carefully use the tip of the screwdriver to lever the spring hooking arm downwards by approx. 1 mm until you hear a quiet click.
+• Insert a thin screwdriver along the spring hooking arm as far as possible towards the lower end of the housing.
+Then carefully use the tip of the screwdriver to lever the spring hooking arm downwards by approximately 1 mm until you hear a quiet click.

 If the spring hooking arm moves, it is still connected to the lower part.
 Then stop pulling immediately and first loosen the connection as described above.